 We have analyzed the representation capacity of several architectures, with particular emphasis on NODEs.
 We demonstrated that the complexity of NODEs required to perform representation tasks can be quantified by the number of control switches, which constitutes an indicator that can, in turn, be estimated based on the size of the dataset to be represented.
 Furthermore, we showed that these estimates can be sharpened by exploiting the clustering structure of the data.
 This naturally raises the question of whether modern architectures, such as transformers, inherently facilitate such clustering.

-We show that self--attention in transformers (on which the most recent and capable large language models (LLMs) are based) enhances clustering, thereby reducing the complexity of the NODEs needed for representation.
-This provides a partial, yet mathematically meaningful, interpretation of the utility of self--attention: it enables a reduction in architectural complexity for deep NNs in supervised learning tasks.
+We show that self-attention in transformers (on which the most recent and capable large language models (LLMs) are based) enhances clustering, thereby reducing the complexity of the NODEs needed for representation.
+This provides a partial, yet mathematically meaningful, interpretation of the utility of self-attention: it enables a reduction in architectural complexity for deep NNs in supervised learning tasks.